AbhayRaoYM/Faculty_Management_System/README.md

 ## Features
 * Add, update, delete, and view faculty records
 * Assign subjects to faculty for each semester
-* Track faculty attendance daily
+* Allocate subjects to faculty
+* Introduce new department based on college requirements
-* Manage salary records by month and year
+* Manage salary records by semester and year
-* Allocate and view exam invigilation duties
 * Form-based user interface
+* Avoids unnecessary deletion of faculty before resolving their salary and subject allotments